dhammaregen/dhammaregen3/content/draft/frueh-theravada.md

 #### Nāmarūpa als „Geist und Körper“

-In Theravada it is common to hear the Pali phrase *nāmarūpa* defined as “mind and body”. *Nāma* is said to be made up of the four immaterial aggregates, including consciousness.
+Im Theravada ist es üblich, In Theravada it is common to hear the Pali phrase *nāmarūpa* defined as “mind and body”. *Nāma* is said to be made up of the four immaterial aggregates, including consciousness.

 The EBTs define *nāma* as “feeling, perception, intention, contact, and attention”, thus specifically excluding consciousness.
 Note, however, that there is a variety of treatments within the EBTs here.
 Sometimes we also find a definition that includes consciousness.
 However I would regard this as a nascent Abhidhammic influence.